jalandis/go-workspace-spike/README.md

 It is possible to filter by path, this should allow Assessment/Identity code changes to limit the number of tests they need to run.

 Top level files may trigger all tests, depends on how well we filter files in the workflows

+### Assigned Reviewer

+Using Github actions filtered by folder and using (go-github)[https://github.com/google/go-github], a randomly assigned user from the correct team can be assigned to a review.

+The example I have created still needs some work but there are no more known unknowns.

 ### Pros